 Additionally, the grading permits within the NRHP boundary for construction of these improvements would be temporary and would not permanently alter the roadway.
-These proposed improvements would not alter the four-lane configuration of the adjacent roadway, its historically significant cross-section template, or other significant characteristics that contribute to the roadway's integrity.
-In addition, no work is planned for the two concrete box culverts located within the APE that are contributing features to Alternate Route 66.
-Therefore, Alternative 4B would not diminish its integrity of design and workmanship.
+The proposed improvements would not further alter the roadway's already diminished integrity of design and workmanship, nor would they would adversely affect its contributing features.
+Therefore, Alternative 4B would have no adverse effect to its integrity of design and workmanship.